 One oddity is that there is no chancel arch, and both the nave and aisles are unusually short.
 This suggests that the original 12th-century nave was aisleless, and the chancel was only added in the early 13th century.
 The north aisle is early 13th century, and the south aisle probably late 14th century.

 The first thing you notice on entering the church is the massive timber pillars standing beside the westernmost nave stone columns.
 These timber pillars are part of a massive timber frame that supports a timber belfry over the west gable of the nave.

 At the opposite end of the nave is a lovely wooden screen dated to the 15th century.
 This was removed from the church during the Reformation and discovered in a local barn in 1865.

 The screen is decorated with a mix of Tudor roses and the pomegranate symbol of Henry VIII's first wife, Catherine of Aragon, so we can be reasonably confident that it was carved (or re-carved) prior to Henry's divorce from Catherine in 1533.

 Beside the screen is a Jacobean pulpit over which is suspended a fascinating domed tester, the gift of James Hoare in 1639.
 The pulpit is probably a cut down version of a double or even triple decker.

-In the churchyard, close to the south wall of the chancel, are a pair of carved 13th or 14th century coffin lids, presumably to members of the Bluet family.
+In the churchyard, close to the south wall of the chancel, is a pair of carved 13th or 14th-century coffin lids, presumably to members of the Bluet family.
 One is carved with a pair of heads above a foliated cross, the other a male head within a quatrefoil.

 Summing up St Mary's